Cosmos DB SQL & MongoDB APIs

-To perform data modeling for Cosmos DB with Hackolade, you must first download the Cosmos DB plugin.
-Note: the first time you run Reverse-Engineering for a plugin after download or update, the process takes longer than usual, as libraries need to be downloaded and installed.
+To perform data modeling for Cosmos DB with Hackolade, you must first download the appropriate Cosmos DB plugin.

 Hackolade was specially adapted to support the data modeling of multiple object types within one single collection - while supporting multiple collections as well - in order to support the pricing model of Cosmos DB.
 The application closely follows the terminology of the database.

 The data model in the picture below results from the reverse-engineering of a sample travel application imported in Cosmos DB.

 There is a fundamental difference with many other NoSQL document databases: Microsoft Azure Cosmos DB strongly suggests to store documents of different types into the same "collection".
 Pricing is consistent with this recommendation.
 It may seem counter-intuitive, when moving from a RDBMS or MongoDB, to store record (documents) of a different nature in the same container (collection), but this is done for performance and pricing purposes.
 A “type” attribute is necessary to differentiate the various objects stored in the collection.
 Most deployments have a low number of collections, although there is no hard limit.

 But having multiple collections is something that can be quite useful for different use cases:

 - multi-tenancy: you want to be sure all data are separated

 - different types of data requiring different partitioning strategies